luxedo/SPOS/README.md

 }
 ```

-## Functions

 ## Payload Specification

 The payload specification must contain the key `items`, which must be
-an array containing objects that describe each `block` of the binary
+an array containing objects that describe each `block` of the
-serialization.
+serialized message.

 ```python
 payload_spec = {